adnyey/HanGest/README.md

 ![](screenshots/keras.jpg)
 ![](screenshots/nvidia.png)

+An application that uses computer vision to detect hand gestures using android phone cameras to control the phone's user interface and play games.
+All handsfree.

 This application demonstrates the capability of the model.
  1. It can be used to play real-time games.
  2. It can be used to navigate interfaces.